 Ibram X. Kendi, author of How to Be an Antiracist (2019), was given $20 million by Boston University to establish the Center for Antiracist Research.
 In 2023, the center was placed under investigation by BU following reports of financial mismanagement, staff layoffs, and a near-total absence of published research or measurable community outcomes (Guo, Washington Post, September 2023; Patel, Chronicle of Higher Education, 2023).
 Twenty million dollars.
 The budget of a mid-sized nonprofit.
 The operating capital of a small school district.
 Given to one man to produce antiracist scholarship, and the documented output was a handful of articles, a mass layoff, and a financial investigation.

-The question that no one seems willing to ask in public: what could $20 million have done if it had been given to Black teachers, Black business owners, Black vocational programs, Black scholarship funds — to the people doing the actual work of building Black capacity in America, rather than to the people theorizing about why the capacity does not exist?
+The question that no one seems willing to ask in public is this — what could $20 million have done if it had been given to Black teachers, Black business owners, Black vocational programs, Black scholarship funds?
+What if it had gone to the people doing the actual work of building Black capacity in America, rather than to the people theorizing about why the capacity does not exist?

 Black Representation in Fortune 500 Senior Leadership